xiangyu8/xiangyu8.github.io/_pages/about.md

 # 🔥 News
+- *2023.01*: &nbsp; I am honored to start my internship at SenseBrain.
 - *2022.12*: &nbsp; Passed the comprehensive exam and officially became a Ph.D. candiate.
 - *2022.10*: &nbsp; One paper accepted by WACV 2023, one paper accepted by NeurIPS workshop 2022.
 - *2022.08*: &nbsp; One paper submitted to WACV 2023.